We are hiring! Click here to find out more 269-751-5839

 • Skutt provides a list of items that require maintenance and occasional repair at https://skutt.com/skutt-resources/repairs/ Information is available in video and text formats.

-• You can access a library of pdfs and answers to many of your questions for Skutt kiln repair at https://kilnparts.com/pages/learn-pdf-library-tutorials-and-general-kiln-repair-information
+• You can access an extensive library of pdfs and answers to many of your questions for Skutt kiln repair at https://kilnparts.com/pages/learn-pdf-library-tutorials-and-general-kiln-repair-information

 • Don't have a Skutt kiln?
 Most kilns are configured similarly, so the information you find in the above links may be useful in troubleshooting and repairing other kilns.